-Unless otherwise provided in this Act, the Minister, the Permanent Secretary, the Council or any committee thereof, any member of the Council or of any such committee, the Interim Council or any member thereof, any officer or employee of the Council, or the registrar, is not liable in respect of anything done or omitted to be done in good faith in the exercise of a power or the performance of a duty or function in terms of this Act, or anything that may result from anything so done or omitted.
+Unless otherwise provided in this Act, the Minister, the Permanent Secretary, the Council or any committee thereof, any member of the Council or of any such committee, the Interim Council or any member thereof, any officer or employee of the Council, or the registrar, is not liable in respect of anything done or omitted to be done in good faith in the exercise of a power a duty or the performance of a duty or function in terms of this Act, or anything that may result from anything so done or omitted.

-48. Investigation, assessment and powers of Council in respect of impaired registered persons which negatively affects the competence, attitude, judgement or performance of any registered person; and
+48. Investigation, assessment and powers of Council in respect of impaired registered or enrolled persons which negatively affects the competence, attitude, judgement or performance of any registered person or enrolled person; and